Charmipatel95/Business_Insights_360/README.md

                 - Storage
         - There are 14 different categories, Like Internal HDD, keyboard
         - There are different variants available for the same product

 - **Fact Tables**: These contain transactional data.
   - **fact_forecast_monthly**: Used for forecasting customer needs, with details like start date of the month and forecasted quantities.
-    - Forecast the customer’s need in advance, can help in
+      - This table is used to forecast the customer’s need in advance, which can help in
         - Higher customer satisfaction
         - Reduced cost in warehouses for storage purpose
     - The table is denormalized by data engineering team, as it is a data warehouse which is aimed to be used for analytical work.
     - All the date of the month will be replaced by the start date of the month
     - It will have all the column names and in the end it will have the forecast quantity need of the customer

   - **fact_sales_monthly**: Similar to the forecast table but with actual sold quantities instead of forecasted ones.

 - **Additional Tables**: